 Some of the best restaurants to try in NYC include:

 - Bar Pitti

 NYC Halal Street Food

 Halal Street food is certainly another must eat food in New York.
 Usually, this consists of chicken or lamb over rice with red sauce or white sauce.
-Just like the hot dog stands, you will find them at major train stations, around Penn Station, Time Square, Rockefeller Center, the Financial District, and other major attraction areas.
+Just like the hot dog stands, you will find them at major train stations around Penn Station, Times Square, Rockefeller Center, the Financial District, and other major attraction areas.